wrnsnng/wtg-supply/README.md

 # wtg-supply
-Design Tokens for the SUPPLY Design SYstem
+Design Tokens for the SUPPLY Design System